 Custodial credit risk for investments of the Common School Fund is the risk that, in the event of the failure of the counterparty to a transaction, the State will not be able to recover the value of an investment or collateral securities in the possession of an outside party.
 The Council has no formal policy regarding the holding of the securities by a custodian or counter party.
-For the year ended June 30, 2019 no investment holdings of the Common School Fund held at Treasury were exposed to custodial credit risk.
+For the year ended June 30, 2020, no investment holdings of the Common School Fund held at Treasury were exposed to custodial credit risk.

-At June 30, 2019 the Common School Fund held \$36,896,969 in investments outside Treasury.
-These investments were held with Avenu and Wedbush investment firms.
+A June 30, 2020, the Common School Fund held \$49,585,149 in investments outside Treasury.
+Avenu and Wedbush investment firms held investments totaling \$47,445,149.
 The firms are members of the Securities Investor Protection Corporation (SIPC) which provides protection up to \$500,000 of which a maximum of \$250,000 applies to cash credit balances.
+Investments outside Treasury also included \$1,840,000 of real estate property and \$300,000 of unclaimed collectibles held for auction.
 All the investment holdings of the Common School Fund held outside Treasury were registered in the Department of State Lands' name and therefore not exposed to custodial credit risk.